Mouadouakil/deploy-feature/infrastructure/flux/README.md

 ```
 my-namespace -> your project namespace
-my-team -> your team name (ask your admin to create your team name)
+my-team -> your team name
 path -> the path to your project in the git repository
 name -> the name of your project
 ```